-- Find out more about maintaining secure water supplies, high standards of drinking water and effective sewerage services on the gov.uk website
+- Find out more about maintaining secure water supplies, high standards of drinking water and effective sewerage on Water and sewerage services on gov.uk

 - Sewers built before 1 October 1937 are known as 'Section 24 sewers'.
 They fit the general description of private sewers but they are actually public and therefore managed by the local sewerage company.